-Mrs. Ann Cornelius held the publican's license for the Rose Shamrock and Thistle Inn in the 1840s and 1850s.
+Mrs. Ann Cornelius held the publican's licence for the Rose Shamrock and Thistle Inn in the 1840s and 1850s.

 The youngest son of Ann Cornelius son Quinten Robert Cornelius died aged 7½ years in November 1849 after contracting scarlet fever.

-Ann Cornelius still held the license for the Rose Shamrock and Thistle in 1859
+Ann Cornelius still held the licence for the Rose Shamrock and Thistle in 1859